mab1o/web-01/README.md

 #### 3. What is a devDependency exactly?
 What are the differences with a dependency?

-Les devDependency sont des dépendances uniquement utilisées lors du développement.
-Elles ne sont pas utiles pour l'application finale livrée à un client.
+Les dépendances régulières sont les packages nécessaires pour que l'application fonctionne correctement en production.
+Les devDependency sont des dépendances uniquement utilisées lors du développement, telles que celle de test.
+Elles ne sont pas utiles pour l'application finale livrée au client.

 #### 4. What is a closure/iife ?
 What was it used for ?
 What replaced it?

-L’ iife est utilisé pour encapsuler des variables et fonctions.
+L’ iife est utilisé pour encapsuler des variables et fonctions en créant de nouveaux scopes .
 Cela permet d’éviter la pollution du scope global.
 Cette pratique est bien moins utilisée, car l’ES6 permet désormais de choisir grâce au mot `export` les fonctions et variables qui pourront être dans le scope global.

 #### 5. What is the difference between `import * from './utils'` and import `{ parseUrl } from './utils'`?
 What can be the consequences of using one instead of the other?